tjgran01/GoodreadsEDA/README.md

 ### Inputting your own book for visualization.

-Currently `bk_plt.py` will create a visualization for the first book in the db:
-`GoodreadsEDA/GoodreadsEDA/review_dbs/reviews.db`.
-If you would like to view a graph for a different book you will need to edit `bk_plt.py`.
+Currently `bk_plt.py` will create a visualization for each book in the `movie_titl` list located in the file `lists.py`.
+If you would like to view a graph for a different book you will need to edit `lists.py` to reflect books in the current database.

-To do so open up `bk_plt.py` and change the variable `bk` (assigned on line 9) to a title that current exists in the database and you will be given the plot for that title.

 ## Current Author List: